teemusy/Maze-builder/README.md

 # Maze-builder
 Generate png of maze with python and cairo.
 Use debug mode with flag -d
+Use binary tree algorithm with flag -b
+Default algorithm is growing tree

 Includes binary tree and growing tree algorithms.